marcuskwan/react-wars-v1/README.md

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [ x] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [ x] PM then will count the HW as done by  merging the branch back into master.

 Please note: